Dental Costs Brisbane City

 Know what to expect from dental costs in the Brisbane CBD

-We often get questions regarding dental fees and the popular consensus is dentists overcharge.
-The average dental practice runs at around 15-20% profit, which means the $200 filling you just got earned the dentist around $40.
+We often get questions regarding dental fees and the popular consensus is that dentists tend to overcharge.
+The average dental practice runs at around 15-20% profit, which means that the $200 filling you just got earned the dentist around $40.
 So how can dental fees vary from practice to practice?
-The answer is there is a vast difference in what you are actually getting so it’s like asking – “how much does a red car cost?”
+The answer is there is a vast difference in what you are actually getting, so it’s like asking: “how much does a red car cost?”

-Bite sits in the middle of the dental fee ladder.
-Our initial consultation including examination, which is a full hour with a dentist, costs $93.
+Bite Dental Studios sits in the middle of the dental fee ladder.
+Our initial consultation including examination, which is a full hour with a dentist, costs $95.

 You can easily find stories of dental work gone wrong.
-We know because every week people come to us to correct the unfortunate work that’s been done on the cheap elsewhere.
+We know because every week people come to us to correct the unfortunate work that has been done on the cheap elsewhere.

 We're confident you'll choose Bite

-Fundamentally medical insurance is taken so you have the right to choose.
+Fundamentally, medical insurance is taken so that you have the right to choose.
 Exercise that right as you have paid for it.
 The Australian Dental Association has a checklist of insurance here, as does John Small Health Advisory here.
 They do a great job at finding out if you're getting value for money from your insurance.
-We also like Members Own Health Funds which you can find out more about them here.
+We also like Members Own Health Funds, which you can find out more about here.

 What actually matters most is that your dental health is based on the relationship between you and your dentist.
 Find one you trust and like a good hairdresser — stick with them!